xhost-cookbooks/system/README.md

 Currently the main features (from a high level) include:
 - setting the hostname
+- setting the NetBIOS name and workgroup (OS X only)
 - setting the timezone
 - managing packages (install, uninstall & upgrade)